Bryantellius/tc-node5-classroom/reviews/sql.md

 - `WHERE`, followed by a conditional that, if met, will determine which records to work with
 - `ORDER BY`, sorting results
 - `LIKE`, followed by a string pattern
+- `LIMIT`, limits the number of returned records
+- `OFFSET`, offsets the returned records from a limit clause
+- `HAVING`, conditional AFTER groupings

+## Order Of Clauses

+1. SELECT
+2. JOIN
+3. ON
+4. WHERE
+5. GROUP BY
+6. HAVING
+7. ORDER BY
+8. LIMIT, OFFSET

 ## Modifiers